nicolehappy/Deliverable5/README.md

 		(4) Click "login" button.
 		Then we can see login is successful and user's profile is shown.
 	6. Steps to fix this vulnerability:
+		According to the analysis form OWASP ZAP:
+		To help mitigate XXS attacks, we could:
+		(1) Do not trust client side input, even if there is client side validation in place.
+		(2) Use PreparedStatement or CallableStatement, with parameters passed by '?'

 ####Screenshots for this vulnerability:
 Message from OWASP ZAP: <img src = "2_3.png">